sjspielman/tasty/workshop/workshop-materials.md

 {% when "advanced-single-cell" %}
   - [Advanced single-cell RNA-seq](https://github.com/AlexsLemonade/training-modules/tree/{{site.release_tag}}/scRNA-seq-advanced)
 {% endcase %}

+The link(s) above will take you to our `training-modules` GitHub repository where all materials are stored, but we will also directly provide you will all of these materials as part of the workshop.

 The layout of the `training-modules` folders follow a common general structure.